 I eliminated trans fats from my diet, except for those that occur naturally in some foods.
 That meant reading labels carefully; some foods indicated as “tran-fat-free” still list partially hydrogenated oils as an ingredient and therefore still contain some (less than 0.5 grams per serving) trans fats.

 The satisfying crunch of fried food and the creamy richness of butter and cheese make them appealing.
 The trick was to use more healthful and flavorful methods of preparation to provide those payoffs: oven-baking rather than deep-fat frying; grilling, roasting and poaching instead of sautéing in fat; relying on herbs and spices for flavor instead of cream and butter; reducing portion sizes of meat and increasing portion sizes of vegetables.

-I used this strategy to refashion familiar comfort foods: new versions of salmon and corn chowder, chicken pot pie, and pear and cherry crumble passed the muster of a finicky foodie like me.
+I used this strategy to refashion familiar comfort foods: new versions of chicken pot pie, and pear and cherry crumble passed the muster of a finicky foodie like me.
 I even transformed a fast-food chicken bowl into a healthful, hearty meal of oven-fried chicken nuggets, herb-infused mashed potatoes, roasted corn, full-bodied gravy and a sprinkle of low-fat cheese.